One woman’s journey after she learned The Cosby Show was based on her family in the 1980s.

 By Ann-Marie Adams, Ph.D. | @annmarieadams

-What if I told you that The Cosby Show was partly based on me and my family?
+What if I told you that The Cosby Show was partly based on me and my family during the 1980s?
 You would probably not believe it.
 But it is true.

-That’s the conclusion after a seven-year investigation by private investigators and government officials, who want to remain anonymous.
+That’s the conclusion after a seven-year investigation by private investigators and government officials.
 Providence guided us during this lengthy investigation when I lived in Avon and political operatives prepared me in 2014 to run for Congress against former Congresswoman Elizabeth Esty–an academic exercise worth noting.
 It was during this “prep” time that I learned about this connection with The Cosby Show.

 This fortuitous story of the connection began when former President Ronald Reagan visited Jamaica on April 7, 1982.
-I am aware that during that one-day visit, Reagan’s security detail reportedly made contact with me and my family.
+During that one-day visit, Reagan’s security detail reportedly made contact with me and my family.
 My father was a electrical engineer while working at the Government Printing Office.
 He owned a home in a suburb of Kingston.
 And my mother worked with a transportation company.
 If former President Barack Obama did not visit Jamaican on April 9, 2015 while I was covering the White House, I wouldn’t have believed this story.
 That’s because it was Obama’s first visit as president, and only the second sitting president to visit the Caribbean nation since its independence, according to MSNBC.